AdamLiberman/Statistical_Analysis_Tests_For_Raw_Data/README.md

 Under the null hypothesis, we will assume that the mean recived in our experiment is part of the sampling distribution of the population.
 Therefore, if we standardize the mean that was recieved we will get a Z-score, which can be used to calculate the probability to recieve this mean or a more extreme value.
 This is the p-value, which we will compare to α  that easdeterminted in the beggining of the experiment.If the p-value if smaller than the alpha we could reject the null hypothesis and say that mean recieved is signicantlly different from the mean of the population.

-* Meant for: Comparing our experiment's mean to the population, when the mean and the variance of the population is known.
+* Meant for: Comparing our experiment's mean to the population's one, when the mean and the variance of the population is known.

-* assumptions:
+* Assumptions:
+1. Population's mean (μ) and std (σ) are known.
+2. The population from which the sample is drawn follow a normal distribution.
+Alterntively, the sample size is large enough for the sampling distribution of the sample mean to be approximately normal (n ≥ ~30)

 ### 2. One sample t-test:

-* background: test which is simillar to the Z-test, however it is used when the variance in the population is not known. therefore, we will evaluate the variance in the population using the variance recived from the samples. since it adds uncertianty, the sampling distribution of the mean will be a t-distribution with n-1 degrees of freedom.
+* Background: Test which is simillar to the Z-test, however it is used when the variance in the population is not known.
+Instead, we will evaluate the variance in the population using the variance recieved from the results.
+Since it adds uncertainty, the sampling distribution of the mean will follow a t-distribution with n-1 degrees of freedom.

-* meant for: comparing our experiment to the population, when the mean is known and the variance of the population is  not known.
+* Meant for: Comparing our experiment's mean to the population's one, when it is known.

-* assumptions:
+* Assumptions:
+1. Population's mean (μ) is known.
+2. The population from which the sample is drawn follow a normal distribution.
+Alterntively, the sample size is large enough for the sampling distribution of the sample mean to be approximately normal (n ≥ ~30)

 ### 3. Two-sample paired sample t-test: